KalidasVijaybhak/meanings/readme.md

 ## QUOTES

-   > Arthur C Claarke : "Any sufficiently adavnced technology is inditinguishbale from magic"
+   > Arthur C Clarke : "Any sufficiently advanced technology is indistinguishable from magic"